nitezabelaj/SmartShield-AI-Scam-Detector/README.md

 Fraud detection systems
 ### License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project for educational and commercial purposes.